 A separate section covers some ancient towns and sites which were not visited by Turner and Twain (but some of them were "discovered" by Pococke and Burckhardt, e. g.
 Herodion and Scythopolis).

-William Turner (1792-1867) entered the Holy Land from Lebanon at Acre on April 7, 1815.
+William Turner (1792-1867) visited Cyprus and entered the Holy Land from Lebanon at Acre on April 7, 1815.
 He was a young attaché at the British Embassy at Constantinople and he travelled alone.

 He visited Nazareth, the region around the Sea of Galilee, Jerusalem and its environs and he left the country from Jaffa on May 17.
 His travel account was published as Journal of a Tour in the Levant by John Murray II in 1820 and it includes also pages on Cyprus, Rhodes, Epirus and the Ionian Islands.

 Mark Twain (1835-1910) joined a tour in Europe and the Near East funded by Daily Alta California in 1867.
 His travelogues became a book (The Innocents Abroad) which was published in 1869 by the American Publishing Company.
 He entered the Holy Land coming from Damascus at Nimrod Castle.
 He visited the region around the Sea of Galilee, Nazareth, Jerusalem and its environs and he left the country from Jaffa, so that his itinerary and that of Turner were almost identical exception made for their initial sections.

 You may wish to read some pages Twain wrote on Rome